Plutora Blog - Release Management

-In our previous analysis we’ve talked about development having different motivations and goals as operations, but in larger organizations it is true that there are increasingly two or more approaches to IT within one department.
+In our previous analysis, we’ve talked about development have different motivations and goals as operations, but in larger organizations, it is true that there are increasingly two or more approaches to IT within one department.
 There is a different set of rules for that new website redesign vs. the installation of a new order processing database for a bank.
 Different teams working on projects require different levels of change control and a completely different approach to releases.

 Release managers face some of their most challenging problems when these two worlds collide – when one of your exploratory projects needs to interact with a traditional project it is often the release manager who is responsible for translating between these two, often incompatible approaches to IT.
 That’s why we created Plutora, a tool that acknowledges the multiple realities inside most large IT departments.
 What release managers are looking for isn’t a single process to manage everything.
 They are looking for a tool that can adapt to different styles of IT project management across projects within the same release.

 If an enterprise release is properly managed then these two modes of IT will rarely interact.
 If, on the other hand, an organization isn’t disciplined about the process and planning a release manager is often responsible for acting as a translator between teams focused on stability and teams focused on innovation and rapid delivery.
 These teams speak two entirely different languages.